 As I sat in the congregation that Sunday morning, I felt completely out of place; more like a fish out of water than a guppy swimming peacefully with his school of friends, family, and peers.
 With every word that was spoken and testimony that was born, my heart fell further into dismay.
 It was a large congregation, a bi-yearly meeting for all of the small congregations in my church; I had my family by my side and the pews were filled to overflow, yet I felt isolated and alone.

 Several months prior, the landscape of my family life began to take some major changes.
-We were just recovering emotionally and mentally from job loss and career change for my husband when my, newly licensed, daughter was involved in a car wreck.
+We were just recovering emotionally and mentally from a career change that resulted in six months of unemployment for my husband when my, newly licensed, daughter was involved in a car wreck.
 According to the emergency personnel involved, her escape from serious physical injury was a miracle.
 Though there were significant financial and emotional ramifications, our family was instantly reminded of the value of each day that we spend in this life together.

 That car wreck seemed to be the catalyst to a series of unrelated events that would prove to be the most trying months of our married and parenting years.
 For several months, my husband and I could scarcely get one traumatic event managed before another trial came our way.
 The events ranged from financial and health concerns to wavering testimonies and emotional upheaval, I found myself with just enough energy to walk numbly from day to day- but any guiding light seemed to have dimmed to non-existent.

 In my mind, I knew that everyone had their own unique challenges.
 I knew it because I knew what my family was going through.
 I knew it because I knew the struggles of my sisters and their families.
 I knew it because of the tears I had shared with my friends and those people I associate with in my community.
 I knew it because the spirit tried desperately to remind me that I wasn’t alone in my trials and concerns.